cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ### Edit

-The **Edit** menu allows to delete the nodes and/or edges of a selected subset of the network.
+The **Edit** menu allows to delete the nodes and/or edges of a selected subset of the network, and perform undo/redo actions.
 Other editing options will be added in future releases.

 <a id="layout"> </a>
 ### Layout